JackFred2/LenientDeath/README.md

 - Client-side GUI for configuring the mod - for now, use the command or a text editor.

-- Immunities for item entities: Void, Mob Pickups
+- Immunities for item entities: Mob Pickups (maybe)

 ## TODO